Chantrell M. Lewis

 CAN Academy is a free performing arts program at Cleveland Public Theatre for young teens and youth from Cleveland and surrounding neighborhoods.
 Young artists engage in rigorous (and fun!) theatre training, learning acting fundamentals, script analysis, storytelling techniques, and play creation.
 CAN multidisciplinary performing arts activities improve academic skills, instill empathy and responsibility, build character, and enhance creative thinking.

-University of California, Irvine - Instructor
+University of California, Irvine - Graduate Course Instructor

 As a UCI Instructor, Lewis is tasked with coaching and teaching undergraduate students in the University of California - Irvine's Drama department.
 Leading a classroom at the collegiate level requires patience, knowledge, and a great deal of research and planning.